cakh/UR5-VR-Simulation/README.md

 Move the robot using RViz and then clicking on *plan & execute*.
 This results in the robot moving to the target position.
 The virtual robot in Unity copies the same path
 ### Connecting ROS to Unity installed on another PC
-> This section does EXACTLY what was done in the previous section, except on a different PC.
+> This section does EXACTLY what was done in the previous section, except that Unity will be running on a seperate PC.
 At the end of the section, you can visualise the UR5 in Unity running on the Unity-PC that is connected to ROS-PC via ethernet cable.

 As mentioned in the previous section, Unity has to be installed on a seperate VR-Ready PC running windows.
 In order to visualise the UR5 in ROS
 - Install Unity on the Unity-PC and repeat all steps done on Unity from the previous sections.